-Yard and Garden Work Practice Tuesdays, 1 pm through summer and fall 2022 If you enjoy working outdoors, please consider volunteering the gardens and yard.We invite you to participate in weekly light yard work activities such as watering, weeding, trimming, etc. No experience is necessary.
+Yard and Garden Work Practice Wednesdays, 1 pm through summer and fall 2023 If you enjoy working outdoors, please consider volunteering the gardens and yard.We invite you to participate in weekly light yard work activities such as watering, weeding, trimming, etc. No experience is necessary.

-There is no need to sign upon commit to attending regularly.
-We will meet on Tuesdays at 1:00 p.m.
+There is no need to sign up or commit to attending regularly.
+We will meet at 1:00 p.m.
 There is no minimum time-stay and no need to bring tools.